 The Archive of Documentary Arts supports engagement between documentary artists and the Duke University community in order to foster dialogue, understanding, and appreciation of documentary arts.
-With generous support from Dr. Barbaralee Diamonstein-Spielvogel the ADA invites internationally recognized artists to campus to interact with students and the public through a variety of programming including lectures, conversations, screenings, and performances.
+With generous support from Dr. Barbaralee Diamonstein-Spielvogel from 2010-2017 the ADA invited internationally recognized artists to campus to interact with students and the public through a variety of programming including lectures, conversations, screenings, and performances.

 Barbaralee Diamonstein-Spielvogel Visiting Filmmakers

 Carlos Sandoval's films include The State of Arizona (with Catherine Tambini, Independent Lens 2014, Emmy Nomination, CINE Golden Eagle), A Class Apart (with Peter Miller, American Experience 2009, Imagen Award, optioned by Eva Longoria) and Farmingville (with Catherine Tambini, P.O.V.
 2004, Sundance Special Jury Prize).

 A writer and sometime lawyer, Sandoval’s essays have appeared in several publications, including The New York Times.
 Sandoval worked on immigration and refugee affairs as a member of the U.S. delegation to the United Nations, and as a program officer for The Century Foundation.
 He is a Sundance and MacArthur Fellow and an advisor for Firelight Media.
 Sandoval is currently Co-Executive Director of Next Generation Leadership, a professional development diversity fellowship funded by The Corporation for Public Broadcasting and produced by WGBH and The Partnership, Inc.

 Of Mexican American and Puerto Rican descent, Sandoval grew up in Southern California and is a graduate of Harvard College and of the University of Chicago School of Law.